 Every day from his perch on the mossy branch, he sat and gazed in his watery mirror, admiring his long shiny black feathers and his grey-feathered neck.
-“I must be the most beautiful bird in the world,” he would say to himself as he turned his head, this way and that, to see as much of himself as he could in the water.
-He spent so much of his time preening and admiring himself that often he would forget to eat and the other rooks that spent time in the tree thought that he was the craziest bird that they had ever known.
+“I must be the most beautiful bird in the world,” he said to himself, turning his head this way and that, to see as much of himself as he could without straining his delicate, elegant neck.
+He spent so much of his time preening and admiring himself that he often forgot to eat.
+The other crows at the top of the tree, most of who were related to him, thought he was the vainest bird they had ever known.

-The fish created so much rippled water, that the rook could only see the dark shadowy outlines of his body.
+The fish created so much rippled water that the crow could only see the dark shadowy outlines of his body.
 Gone was the shiny lustre of his feathers and his long sleek wings.
 Gone too were his striking dark eyes which, in his opinion, glittered with curiosity and rook-intelligence.
 “Stop, I tell you,” he cawed, furiously.
 “I can’t see myself anymore.”

 “What am I doing?” screeched the rook, “What am I doing?
 What does it look like I’m doing?”

-“Well, come to think of it, no you don’t,” answered the fish, scanning the shoreline as if she was looking for something.
+“Well, no, you don’t,” answered the fish, scanning the shoreline as if she was looking for something.
 “I’ve seen kingfishers flying high above the water and then diving deep to catch small-fry, and those long-legged herons with their needle-like sharp beaks-.”
 She shuddered, sending tinier but faster ripples outwards.
-“No, you definitely don’t look like one of those,” she reflected.
-“I mean,” she added with a relieved grin.
+“No, you definitely don’t look like either of those.
+And,” she added with a relieved grin.
 “I’m glad you don’t look like them.
 That would be awkward – and a little dangerous.
 But, if you aren’t fishing, then – what are you doing?
 And more importantly, what kind of bird are you?”

 The bird was furious.
 “I’m not a crow,” he sputtered, “I am a beautiful rook.
 And that is why,” he added breathlessly, “the river loves me so much.
 She sees me every day and shows me how beautiful I am.
 Just look,” he pointed his beak at the water.
 “See, there I am, right there.
 How wonderful I appear”.